ivandokov/dokov.bg/src/laravel-loves-cpanel/index.md

 cd /home/website/public && ln -s ../storage/app/public storage >/dev/null 2>&1
 ```

-Make sure the cronjob runs every minute so you don't have to wait for exact time and then delate it once the symlink is created.
+Make sure the cronjob runs every minute so you don't have to wait for exact time and then delete it once the symlink is created.

 ## The web root - public and public_html directories